Some useful programming tools

 Here is a clever utility from Wolfgang Uhlig which makes an HTML-file out of

-It's in SBASIC so that you can edit the included CSS-style attributes and
+It's in SBASIC so that you can edit the table layout and the included

 View an example here

-This is a really good thing, to print your databases with formatting options you don't have on the QL.
+This is a really good way to print your databases with formatting options you don't have on the QL.